Marshawn Lynch

-Marshawn Terrell Lynch (born April 22, 1986) is an American former professional football running back who played in the National Football League (NFL) for 12 seasons.
+Marshawn Terrell Lynch (born April 22, 1986) is an American actor and former professional football running back who played in the National Football League (NFL) for 12 seasons.
 Nicknamed "Beast Mode", he spent the majority of his career with the Seattle Seahawks.
 He played college football for the California Golden Bears, earning first-team All-American honors and winning Pac-10 Offensive Player of the Year in 2006.
 Lynch was selected in the first round of the 2007 NFL draft by the Buffalo Bills, where he played three full seasons and earned Pro Bowl honors in 2008.
 He was traded to the Seahawks during the 2010 season.

 With Seattle from 2010 to 2015, Lynch twice led the league in rushing touchdowns while extending his Pro Bowl selections to five and receiving one first-team All-Pro selection.
 He also helped the team win their first Super Bowl title in Super Bowl XLVIII.
 His Beast Quake touchdown during the 2010–11 NFL playoffs, which saw him rush for 67 yards while breaking nine tackles, is considered one of the greatest runs in NFL history.

 Lynch retired in 2015 following an injury-plagued year, but returned to the NFL in 2017 to play for the Oakland Raiders.
 After two seasons, Lynch retired a second time until he reunited with the Seahawks in 2019 for their last regular season game and playoff run.
 Since retiring for a third and final time, he has co-owned the Seattle Kraken of the National Hockey League (NHL), Beasts of Fan Controlled Football (FCF), and the Bay Area Panthers of the Indoor Football League (IFL).